 1. Quarantine Building: A Glimpse into History

 One of the intriguing landmarks along the shores of Spanish Waters is the Quarantine Building.
-Dating back to the 19th century, this historic structure served as a quarantine facility for incoming ships, aiming to prevent the spread of contagious diseases.
+Dating back to the 19th century, this historic structure served as a quarantine facility for incoming ships.
+Aiming to prevent the spread of contagious diseases.
 While cruising on your boat, take in the view of this historical gem and appreciate the efforts of the Curaçao government in restoring it.
 A testament to the island’s past, the Quarantine Building provides a fascinating glimpse into the maritime history of Curaçao.

 2. Jan Sofat: Luxury by the Lagoon

 Embark on a journey along the exclusive gated community of Jan Sofat, nestled on the shores of Spanish Waters.
-Originally an 18th-century plantation with nicknames like Jan Zoutvat and Plantage Vredeberg, Jan Sofat is now renowned as one of the chicest neighborhoods on the island.
+Originally an 18th-century plantation with nicknames like Jan Zoutvat and Plantage Vredeber.
+Jan Sofat is now renowned as one of the chicest neighborhoods on the island.
 Cruise past luxurious villas and appreciate the blend of historic charm and contemporary elegance that defines this area.
 The Tiki Boat offers a unique vantage point to admire the beauty and sophistication of Jan Sofat as you enjoy the gentle breeze and scenic views.

 3. St. Barbara Landhouse: A Majestic Hilltop Retreat